makersacademy/chitter-challenge/README.md

 Chitter — a simple twitter-like web app.
-You can enjoy it online: https://chitter-play.herokuapp.com/ Or alternatively you can install it on your own machine as described below.
+You can enjoy it online: https://chitter-play.herokuapp.com/ Or, alternatively, you can install it on your own machine as described below.

 How to install: